-- 1. Wetlands shall be classified Category I, II, III, and IV, in accordance with the criteria from the Washington State Wetlands Rating System for Western Washington, August 2004, Revised Annotated Version, August 2006, Publication Number 04-06-025, August 2004. - 2.
+- 1. Wetlands shall be classified Category I, II, III, and IV, in accordance with the criteria from the 2014 Washington State Wetlands Rating System for Western Washington, Washington Department of Ecology publication No. 14-06-029, published October 2014, or as amended. - 2.
 Category I wetlands are those that 1) represent a unique or rare wetland type; or 2) are more sensitive to disturbance than most wetlands; or 3) are relatively undisturbed and contain ecological attributes that are impossible to replace within a human lifetime; or 4) provide a high level of functions.
-Category I wetlands include the following types of wetlands: Estuarine wetlands, Natural Heritage wetlands, Bogs, Mature and Old-growth Forested wetlands; wetlands that perform many functions very well and that score 70 or more points in the Washington Wetlands Rating System for Western Washington.

-- 3. Category II wetlands are those that are difficult to replace, and provide high levels of some functions.
+Category I wetlands include the following types of wetlands: Estuarine wetlands, Natural Heritage wetlands, Bogs, Mature and Old-growth Forested wetlands; wetlands that perform many functions very well and that score 23-27 or more points. - 3.
+Category II wetlands are those that are difficult to replace, and provide high levels of some functions.
 These wetlands occur more commonly than Category I wetlands, but still need a relatively high level of protection.
-Category II wetlands include the following types of wetlands: Estuarine wetlands, and wetlands that perform functions well and score between 51-69 points. - 4.
-Category III wetlands are those that perform functions moderately well and score between 30-50 points, and.
+Category II wetlands include the following types of

+- wetlands: Estuarine wetlands, and wetlands that perform functions well and score between 20-22 points. - 4.
+Category III wetlands are those that perform functions moderately well and score between 16-19 points.
 These wetlands have generally been disturbed in some way and are often less diverse or more isolated from other natural resources in the landscape than Category II. - 5.
-Category IV wetlands are those that have the lowest levels of functions (less than 30 points) and are often heavily disturbed.
+Category IV wetlands are those that have the lowest levels of functions, between 9 and 15 points, and are often heavily disturbed.
 These are wetlands that may be replaced, and in some cases may be improved. - 6.
 In addition, wetlands that require special protection and are not included in the general rating system shall be rated according to the guidelines for the specific characteristic being evaluated.
 The special characteristics that should be taken into consideration are as follows: - a.
 The wetland has been documented as a habitat for any Federally -listed Threatened or Endangered plant or animal species.
 In this case, "documented" means the wetland is on the appropriate state or federal database. - b.
 The wetland has been documented as a habitat for State- listed Threatened or Endangered plant or animal species.
 In this case "documented" means the wetland is on the appropriate state database. - c.
 The wetland contains individuals of Priority Species listed by the WDFW for the State. - d.
 The wetland has been identified as a Wetland of Local Significance.